AzureIoTGBB/azure-iot-edge-hol/troubleshooting.md

 ### Lab troubleshooting tips

+_*when I try to start IoT Edge (via iotedgectl start), I get an error mentioning the "Docker API"*_

+This can happen for a few reasons:
+* you are running Windows containers instead of Linux containers.
+To check, right-click on the docker "whale" down in your notification area.
+If it says "switch to Windows containers", then you are currently running Linux containers and are ok.
+If it says "switch to Linux containers", please do so and then try again!
+* some networking change has happened (different wifi, etc) since docker started.
+Restart docker by right clicking on the docker "whale" in the notification area, choose "settings", go the the 'reset' tab, and click "restart docker"
+* you aren't *supposed* to need to run in an adminitrative command prompt, but it doesn't hurt to try :-)

-_*when i try to install the edge runtime control script with 'pip install -U azure-iot-edge-runtime-control', it tells me pip is not found*_
+_*when I try to install the edge runtime control script with 'pip install -U azure-iot-edge-runtime-control', it tells me pip is not found*_

 Make sure that c:\python27\scripts is in your path.
 If not, add it and re-open your command prompt